Community Group Affiliations (CORE)

 Advertising in the Parks, Recreation and Culture program guide

-The Recreation and Culture department will be accepting advertising submissions for the 2014-2015 Fall/Winter program guide in April 2014.
+The Recreation and Culture department is currently accepting advertising submissions for the 2014-2015 Fall/Winter program guide.
 This guide will be available to the public in July 2014.
 The deadline for submissions is May 1, 2014.
 Open the CORE advertising form (pdf, 159 kB) in a new window.

 Advertising space is limited and submission before deadline date DOES NOT ensure ad placement.
 The Town of Oakville holds the right to judge acceptability of ad subject and quality.
 Advertising submissions will not be accepted until both payment and acceptable electronic artwork have been received.
 Advertising space cannot be reserved.